Magnetic Permeability Calculator

-The magnetic permeability calculator is a tool that will help you determine the dependency between magnetic permeability and susceptibility.
-In the following text, we have explained what is permeability and presented how you can calculate it using the permeability definition.
-Read on if you want to find out why some materials are magnetic and some are not.
+This magnetic permeability calculator is a tool that will help you determine the dependency between magnetic permeability and susceptibility.
+In the following text, we will explain what permeability is and present how you can calculate it using the permeability definition.
+Read on if you want to find out why some materials are magnetic while others are not.

-Did you know that there are substances, called superconductors, which have an unusual property that allows them to levitate in a magnetic field?
+Did you know that there are substances called superconductors that have an unusual property that allows them to levitate in a magnetic field?
 Isn't it fascinating?
-That's why we have also answered the question of what is a superconductor.
+That's why we have also answered the question of what a superconductor is.

 What is permeability?

-- in diamagnetic materials an externally applied magnetic field creates an internal magnetic field with opposite direction, causing a repulsive effect.
-Their magnetic permeability is less than the magnetic permeability of free space
+In diamagnetic materials, an externally applied magnetic field creates an internal magnetic field with an opposite direction, causing a repulsive effect.
+Their magnetic permeability is less than the magnetic permeability of free space µ₀.

 Magnetic permeability and susceptibility

-Mwhich is the magnetic field created by the material,
+- Magnetization , which is the magnetic field created by the material;

-Hwhich is the magnetic field from the outside of the material,
+- Magnetic field , which is the magnetic field from outside of the material; and

 And these fields are closely related to each other:

-χis the magnetic susceptibility (check Curie's law calculator),
+, where is the magnetic susceptibility (check Curie's law calculator); and

-His called "henry" and it is an unit of inductance (check solenoid inductance calculator).
+, where is the magnetic permeability of free space.
+The unit is called "henry," and it is a unit of inductance (see the solenoid inductance calculator).

 What is a superconductor?